Herman Rosenblat: Invention and rise to fame

 In 1992 Rosenblat and his wife had run into serious financial problems after the Rosenblat family were victims of an armed robbery that left his son, Kenneth Rosenblat, in a wheelchair and left Rosenblat critically injured.
 Rosenblat invented the story in the hospital while recovering.
 Rosenblat stated that his mother had appeared to him at the hospital and had told him to tell his story to the world.
 In 1994 Rosenblat had a tax lien placed on him by the IRS for unpaid payroll taxes dating back to 1988, which must have increased the financial pressure on him.
 According to Holocaust historian Kenneth Waltzer, Rosenblat changed his own story, replacing it with the love story, and then it must have become difficult to turn back.
-After he had won Oprah's contest of love stories he maintained the lie.
+After he had won Winfrey's contest of love stories he maintained the lie.

-Rosenblat told the apple story for the first time in late 1995, and he won Oprah's contest in 1996.
+Rosenblat told the apple story for the first time in late 1995, and he won Winfrey's contest in 1996.
 Oprah Winfrey interviewed Rosenblat in two different programs, in 1996 and 2007, and she called his story "the single greatest love story, in 22 years of doing this show, we’ve ever told on the air."

 Berkley Books, an imprint of the Penguin Group, signed Rosenblat up to publish his memoir Angel at the Fence, with Andrea Hurst working as Rosenblat's literary agent.
 Producer Harris Salomon, of Atlantic Overseas Pictures, made plans to adapt the story into a $25 million movie called The Flower at the Fence, and he had earlier registered a screenplay based on the story with the Library of Congress in 2003.